 Minimising greenhouse gas emissions from the concrete industry: identifying the right incentives, mechanisms and metrics

-2012 Developed and co-ordinated Introduction to environmental systems engineering CHEE2501
+2012 - present Developed and co-ordinated Introduction to environmental systems engineering CHEE2501

-2003-2008 Taught Engineering analysis of environmental systems in Introduction to Professional Engineering ENGG1000
+2003-2008 Lecturer in Engineering analysis of environmental systems in Introduction to Professional Engineering ENGG1000

 Teaching awards: Nominated for UQ Excellence in Teaching Award 2010-2012, Awarded EAIT Faculty Excellence in Teaching Award 2009, Awarded School of Engineering Excellence in Teaching Award 2008, received more than 30 Dean’s Commendations for effective teaching 2006-2012.

 CURRENT AND RECENT GRANTS

 Seagrass growth and diversity: attributes of a resilient GBR (Phase II)

 Collier, van Dijk, Adams, O’Brien, Waycott, McKenzie, Uthicke, Phinn, Roelfsema